Jiangxi Provincial People's Government

 The Jiangxi Provincial People's Government is the local administrative agency of Jiangxi.
 It is officially elected by the Jiangxi Provincial People's Congress and is formally responsible to the Jiangxi Provincial People's Congress and its Standing Committee.
 Under the country's one-party system, the governor is subordinate to the secretary of the Jiangxi Provincial Committee of the Chinese Communist Party.
-The Provincial government is headed by a governor, currently Ye Jianchun.
+The Provincial government is headed by a governor, currently is vacant since 27 August 2026.

 History

 On June 16, 1949, the Jiangxi Provincial People's Government was established.
 In February 1955, it was reorganized into the Jiangxi Provincial People's Committee.
 In January 1968, it was reorganized into the Jiangxi Provincial Revolutionary Committee.
 In December 1979, it was renamed the Jiangxi Provincial People's Government.

 In October 2015, the Jiangxi Provincial Administrative Center was established in Jiulong Lake, with the address at 999 Wolong Road, Hongjiaozhou, Honggutan New District, Nanchang City.
 In November, the Jiangxi Provincial People's Government agencies began to relocate one after another.
 After the Spring Festival in February 2016, the old site of the Jiangxi Provincial People's Government at 69 Beijing West Road, Donghu District, Nanchang City was officially closed.